The social script we too often hear says:

 For information on the curriculum and its research, visit sarecentre.org

-Flip the Script is a 12 hour training divided into four 3-hour units.
-A certificate of completion will be awarded to students who attend all four sessions.
+The Flip the Script 12 hour training is available as either: four 3-hour evening sessions or a two-day weekend session.
+A certificate of completion will be awarded to students who attend all four evening sessions or the entire weekend session.

 This program is open to all self-identified women currently enrolled at Concordia University of Edmonton.